etan18/Obsidian-Notes/Cognitive Science/neurons.md

 There are over 100 different known neurotransmitters among mammalian brains.
 In general, most neurons contain only one transmitter type at the axon terminal, but can have multiple receptor types.
 - Glutamate is the most common neurotransmitter in the brain
-- GABA is the primary inhibitory neurotransmitter
+- GABA is the primary inhibitory neurotransmitter Enzymes in the synaptic cleft regulate neurotransmitter activity by breaking them down into smaller molecules, called degradation.

 ## glial cells
 Glial cells provide support for neurons.
 The **myelin sheath** insulates the axon, which serves to protect and strengthen the signal.
 These make up ~76% of glial cells.